swarm-wustl/just-keep-swarming/ros/src/overhead_cv/README.md

 # OverheadCV

-Reads a video stream, tracks and filters the robot positions, and publishes the estimated positions and ids
+Publishes a video stream on `/video` from the webcam, tracks and filters the robot positions, and publishes the estimated positions and ids on `/robot{i}/pose` where `i=0..N-1` for the `N` specified robots.

-The published array is formatted as so

-[x1, y1, id1, x2, y2, id2, ... ]

-The node camera_feed will run the publishing of camera

-The package map_maker will handle producing an occupancy grid
+- `camera_feed` publishes a video stream from the webcam
+- `robot_tracker` detects robot positions based on color and publishes `/robot_observations` (real world, not pixel positions)
+- `position_estimator` uses global nearest neighbor tracking and a Kalman filter to estimate the actual robot positions

 ## Dependencies